dscc-admin-ch/lomas/docs/source/index.rst

 Lomas: The Data Oases Hidden Behind the Mist.
 ========================================
-Lomas is a platform for remote data science, enabling sensitive data to be querried remotely while staying protected by a layer of differential privacy.
+Lomas is a platform for remote data science, enabling sensitive data to be queried remotely while staying protected by a layer of differential privacy.

 The lomas platform follows a classic server/client model.
 On the client side, the